 We could not be happier with our new truck.
 Our biggest concern, fuel-economy, has turned out to be something to celebrate.
 Reviewing all the decisions we made, I wouldn’t change anything about the Ram.

-In a few weeks we will reveal our next truck camper.
+Next, we will reveal our project truck camper.
 It’s going to be a shocker, and a very exciting challenge for us.
 I can tell you now that it rides on our new Ram like a dream.
 We’ll have the truck and camper ready for its public debut at the Gettysburg Jamboree in September.
 Hope to see you there.